jimkring/python-sandbox-wasm/README.md

 It would be great to be able call into the python web assembly using functions/exports from the [python c api](https://docs.python.org/3/c-api/) that expose the interpreter.
 Right now, we are invoking the `_start()` which is like running python from a command line -- we can pass arguments and set environment variables as we run it.

 This would require a new build of the python.wasm possibly building it as a dynamic library.
 The nodjs package [python-wasm](https://www.npmjs.com/package/python-wasm) for embedding python takes an approach like this, I believe.

+## Configurable Resource Limits (RAM, Disk, CPU, etc)

+It would be good to limit the resources available to the sandboxed code.
+Wasmer (and the wasmer python api) exposes some options for this, I believe.